T - the type of the nodes managed by this modelpublic interface NodeModel<T>

 configuration sources) it has to be transformed into a common format.

 This is done by this method.
-ImmutableNode
+ImmutableNode is a generic

 representation of a hierarchical structure.
 Thus, it should be possible